The lifecycle of a test executed using Trade Federation is composed of four separate stages, designed around formally defined interfaces.

-- Test Invocation Listener: Listens for test results, usually for the purpose of forwarding the test results to a repository or displaying them to the Test Runner.
+- Test Invocation Listener (results reporting): Listens for test results, usually for the purpose of forwarding the test results to a repository or displaying them to the Test Runner.

 The fundamental testing entity in TF is a Configuration (config).
 A config is an XML file that declares the lifecycle components of a test.

 This separation of the test's lifecycle is intended to allow for reuse.
 Using this design, the Developer can create a Test once, and then the Integrator can create different Configurations to run that Test in different environments.
 For example, they could create a Configuration that will run a test on a local machine and dump the result to stdout.
 They could then create a second Configuration that would execute that same test, but use a different Test Invocation Listener to store the test results in a database.
 A third Configuration might be designed run that test continuously from a test lab somewhere.

 It's convenient to note here that a Configuration along with its command-line arguments (as

 provided by the Test Runner) is known as a Command.
 When TF pairs a Command with an